shelialia/tp/docs/DeveloperGuide.md

 **MSS:**
 1. Concierge retrieves a !!guest and the request index (UC02)!!
-2. Concierge requests to delete the request for the guest, passing the guest’s index in currently displayed list and the request index.
+2. Concierge requests to delete the request for the guest, passing the guest’s index in currently displayed list and the index of the request to be deleted.
-3. GuestNote confirms the deletion of the request.
-   Use case ends.
+3. GuestNote confirms the deletion of the request. <br> Use case ends.

 **Extensions:**